blueluna/nrf52840-experiments/nrf52-radio-802154/README.md

 ## Send beacon

-The is also a `beacon_rtfm` example, this will try to send a beacon request every sixty seconds.
+The is also a `beacon_rtfm` example, this will try to send a beacon request every thirty seconds.
-This example seems to fail shortly after sending the beacon request.

 [JLinkGDBServer]:https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/